 Why the change?

-Well, Universal Analytics to how Google collects data, and what data it can give to you in return.
-You also will over your analytics data.
+Well, Universal Analytics includes improvements to how Google collects data, and what data it can give to you in return.
+You also will also have more control over your analytics data.
 For example, you can set custom metrics, sync online and offline data, add different search engines, set up exclusions for specific referral sources and search terms, and much more.
 Ultimately, there will be increased value for you as you can have more data for your marketing purposes.

 So, what do you next?